Oneday2010/milestone-project3_koreanfood/README.md

  ### Local Deployment

-  1) in order to run this project locally on your own system, you will need the following installed:
+  1) In order to run this project locally on your own system, you will need the following installed:

   - Python3 to run the application.
   - PIP to install all app requirements.
+       -> pip3 install Flask / pip3 install flask-pymongo / pip3 install dnspython

   - MongoDB to develop your own database either locally or remotely on MongoDB Atlas.
 There's a series of steps to take in order to proceed with local deployment:

     Make sure you got your database access (Username and URL as well as password)in MongoDB. when all got set, you need to connect with the Mongo DB Shell and your gitpod repository.
 CRUD(create, read, update, and delete) need to be work through the step.